Unión Entrerriana de Rugby

 The best placed teams of the UER qualify to play in the Torneo del Litoral along with clubs from the Rosario and Santa Fe unions.

 History

-The Union was founded in 1979 when the rugby clubs of Paraná, Entre Ríos, decided to create their own body because they took part in the Unión Santafesina de Rugby.
+The Union was founded on 30 March 1979 when the rugby clubs of Paraná, Entre Ríos, decided to create their own body because they took part in the Unión Santafesina de Rugby.
 The founding members were Estudiantes de Paraná, Club La Salle, El Paraná Rowing Club and Tilcara.

 Other clubs then asked to be part of the union from cities such as Diamante, La Paz, Concordia, Concepción del Uruguay, Gualeguay and Nogoyá.

 Provincial team

 The Unión is represented in the Campeonato Argentino, a competition in which each of the 25 unions that make up the Unión Argentina de Rugby (UAR) participate.
 The Union's best result was reaching the final in the 1984 edition.

 Member clubs

 Clubs affiliated to the Union as of June 2018: